chowhuiling/benjamintanweihao.github.io/source/_posts/2013-05-27-my-little-experiment.markdown

 I am a Computer Science graduate.
 Or at least that is what my degree scroll says.
 Deep down, I'm not so sure.
 Sure, I consider myself a fairly good programmer.
 And I probably could still know my way around the Prolog compiler I wrote many moons ago.
 I still struggle with understanding concurrency, never implemented a bloom filter, and would probably struggle with any interview questions that would involve slightly more than trivial algorithms.
 So, again, I am afraid.

 I have a great job that I look forward to everyday.
 I am privileged to be able to have the freedom to solve problems in anyway I deem fit.
-But I should not get to comfortable.
+But I should not get too comfortable.
 Great things don't last, and no one is indispensable.
 That is something I am afraid of.

 ###Exploiting Fear